The Voice of Germany: Critical reception

 In the media, the casting show met some critical voices.
 In the selection of candidates is prefiltered, so that conspicuously many candidates look attractive or bring along moving stories.

 The contracts of the participants were also criticized.
-During the TV show, the candidates are usually prescribed which songs they have to sing.
+During the production of the TV show, the candidates are usually prescribed which songs they are to sing.
 Even after the end of the show, they are bound to the Universal Music Group.
 The financial terms up to and including the third album by the TV show were not negotiable.